Extinction First: RWA Chains That Live—And the Famous Ones That Don’t (Yet)

 - Lightning Labs – “Taproot Assets v0.6: assets over Lightning.”

-- OKX / CoinDesk – “Privacy-coin delistings and AML headwinds (Monero/Zcash).”
+- CoinDesk – “Privacy-coin delistings and AML headwinds (Monero/Zcash).”

 - Siemens (Press) – “First eWpG digital bond on public blockchain.”